 FA safeguarding Guidance Notes 8.2 to gather any relevant information from you.
-If your child has Covid-19 symptoms they must stay at home and follow Government advice.
+If your child has had Covid-19, or symptoms for more than seven days, you must seek medical approval from your family doctor before they can restart any football activity.